Mandeville, Louisiana: Notable people

 fiddler and bandleader Amanda Shaw, the rock group 12 Stones, YouTube personality TJ Kirk, the post-hardcore band As Cities Burn, Wilco bassist John Stirratt, and The Price Is Right model Rachel Reynolds.
 Actress Allison Scagliotti grew up in Mandeville, as did former US soccer national team player Jason Kreis before entering MLS.
-Sirius XM's The Mike Church Show is broadcast from a studio in Mandeville five days per week by Mike Church, who is a native of the city.
+SiriusXM's The Mike Church Show is broadcast from a studio in Mandeville five days per week by Mike Church, who is a native of the city.
 Singer/songwriter Lucinda Williams spent time in Mandeville as a child and noted the town in her song "Crescent City", which has been covered by others including Emmylou Harris.
 Former WWE wrestler, Brodus Clay has lived in the city of Mandeville since 2010.
 Former New Orleans Saints offensive lineman Jim Dombrowski lives in Mandeville.
 Former Saints wide receiver Rich Mauti lives in Mandeville, and his son, Saints linebacker Michael Mauti, is from Mandeville.

 Mandeville has an active political scene, with Eddie Price having been elected mayor for several terms commencing in 1996.
 He stepped down as mayor on October 9, 2009, and subsequently pleaded guilty to charges including tax evasion and depriving citizens of honest services through mail fraud.
 The city council then selected Edward "Bubby" Lyons as interim mayor.
 White nationalist and white supremacist David Duke has a residence in Mandeville, and is a perennial candidate.
 His most notable electoral outcomes are his almost-wins for Senate in 1990 and Governor of Louisiana in 1991 and his successful bid for the Louisiana House of Representatives from 1989 to 1992.

 Author Margaux Fragoso spent the final years of her life in Mandeville with her second husband, Tom O'Connor, and her daughter, Alicia McGowan, from her first marriage.